-Defining Datums via Glob Patterns
+9.3.2 Defining Datums via Glob Patterns

-Intuitively, you should think of the input atom repo as a file system where the glob pattern is being applied to the root of the file system.
+Intuitively, you should think of the PFS input repo as a file system where the glob pattern is being applied to the root of the file system.
 The files and directories that match the glob pattern are considered datums.